You're no stranger in Moscow with the right travel insurance

 Russia, said Winston Churchill, "is a riddle, wrapped in a mystery, inside an enigma".
 But your travel insurance for Russia need not be.

-Visiting Russia for the FIFA 2018 World Cup?
+Visiting the fairytale palaces of St Petersburg?
 Travelling on the Trans-Siberian Railway?
 Come Comrade, let's see what the options are for travel insurance to Russia...

 Travel insurance Russia

 Russia is a vast country, filled with stunning landscapes, intriguing history, and vibrant culture.

 In a typical year around 150,000 people from Britain visit Russia.

 Most in the west of the country have a trouble-free stay.
 This is where St Petersburg and Moscow are located, and travel insurance is easy to get.

 But you won't be able to get travel insurance for the North Caucasus.
 The Foreign Office advises against all travel there.†